iqquee/fs-cache/README.md

 ```

 ### Get()
-Get() retrieves a data from the in-memmory storage
+Get() retrieves a data from the in-memory storage
 ```go
 fs := fscache.New()